MobileTeleSystems/syncmaster/docs/design/entities/index.rst

 All entity types (Connection, Transfer, Run, Queue) can be created only within some group.
 Groups are independent from each other, and have globally unique name.

-Currently groups can be created only by ``SUPERUSER``.

 .. image:: ./group_list.png
 .. image:: ./group_info.png

+Group can be created by any user, which automatically get ``OWNER`` role.
-Group has an ``OWNER`` which can add members to the group, and assign them speficic roles:
+This role allows adding members to the group, and assign them speficic roles:

 .. image:: ./group_add_member.png